TheThingsNetwork/docs/_content/devices/node/quick-start.md

 ## Setup Arduino IDE

 1. Follow [Arduino / IDE Setup & Usage](../arduino/ide.md) to setup the IDE.
+2. Install TheThingsNetwork Device library, follow the instructions in the link: [Installation Instructions](https://github.com/samuel-puschacher/TTP_Arduino_Boards)
-2. Download the `TheThingsNetwork` and `TheThingsNode` libraries via **Sketch > Include Library v Manage Libraries...**.
+3. Download the `TheThingsNetwork` and `TheThingsNode` libraries via **Sketch > Include Library v Manage Libraries...**.
 Search for `TheThings` in the search bar.
 Install the latest versions of both `TheThingsNetwork` and `TheThingsNode`.
-3. Follow SparkFun's [Installation Instructions](https://github.com/sparkfun/Arduino_Boards#installation-instructions) to add the additional board manager and install the **SparkFun AVR Boards**.

 ## Connect your Device